OutSystems/docs-product/src/develop/ui/look-feel/rtl.md

 document.documentElement.lang
 ```

-Use one of the following JS Snippets to toggle **is-rtl** class on body:
+Use one of the following JS Snippets to toggle **is-rtl** class on the body:

 ```
 var element = document.body;